Section 3 - General Meetings

 3.04.
 The Annual General Meeting of the Association shall be held before March 31st in any year.

 3.05.
-At least eleven weeks’ notice of the Annual General Meeting shall be given to all Members of the Association.
+At least eight weeks’ notice of the Annual General Meeting shall be given to all Members of the Association.

 Notice of motion